cravotics/A-star-Phase-2/README.md

 Enter the RPM 2 : 30
 ```

-# How It Works
+## How It Works
 * Visualization and Tree Search
 The program utilizes OpenCV to draw the environment using the given map, obstacles, and the search tree as it searches for the optimal path.
 Each node expansion is visualized, with the tree covering the navigatable space until the goal node is reached within the threshold.

-# Final Path
+## Final Path
 Upon finding the optimal path, the program traces back from the goal node to the start node, highlighting the path on the visualization.
 This path represents the sequence of movements (linear and angular velocities) the robot needs to follow to reach the goal.

-# Output
+## Output
 The program outputs a video file a_star_varun_lakshmanan_sai_jagadeesh_muralikrishnan.mp4 showing the search process and the final path.
 Additionally, it prints the runtime and confirms whether an optimal path was found at the end.

+The  Drive link for the video file : https://drive.google.com/file/d/1Qu1RQOr4MGiZxt2bHAG2v7PU6C_ERNHB/view?usp=sharing

 # Part-2

-Terminal Interface instructions
+# Terminal Interface instructions
-* Creata a ros 2 workspace for the the source file to place inside it
+* Create a ros 2 workspace for the the source file to place inside it
 ```bash
 mkdir -p <project_workspace>/src
 cd <project_workspace>